EduardoKenji/q-learning-maze-solver/README.md

 ![](pictures/q-learning_map.PNG)

 Q-learning training: As the training goes on, the agent is learning, this learning is represented by the Q matrix being filled.
+(GIF below)

 ![](pictures/q_learning_training.gif)